 Lay the pump on its side with one of the pipe plugs (7) facing up.
 Clean any dirt from around the plug.
 Remove the plug slowly to release any pressure and install a short 3/8-inch NPT nipple in the hole.
 Roll the pump and drain the seal oil into a clean container.
 Inspect the oil for water, dirt, or cloudy condition which could indicate lower seal failure or poor O-ring seal.

 Impeller Removal

-Wedge a soft metal rod between the impeller vanes to prevent impeller rotation and use a hex key to remove the impeller screw (4).
-Remove the impeller washer (3).
-Remove the metal rod from between the vanes of the impeller.
+Wedge a soft metal rod between the impeller vanes to prevent impeller rotation and use a hex key to remove the impeller screw (20).
+Remove the impeller washer (18).
+Remove the metal rod from the impeller vanes.